bluebindu/lighter-2/doc/security.md

 We crypt eclair's password (`eclair.api.password` to be set on the eclair node, along with `eclair.api=True`). <sup>1</sup>

-If configured to run with eclair, `make secure` will ask to insert or update its password.
+If configured to run with eclair, `lighter-secure` will ask to insert or update its password.

 ### electrum

 We crypt electrum's password (config `rpcpassword` on the electrum node).

-If configured to run with electrum, `make secure` will ask to insert or update its password.
+If configured to run with electrum, `lighter-secure` will ask to insert or update its password.